ADGEfficiency/adgefficiency.github.io/_posts/2016-12-16-energy-basics-four-negative-effects-of-high-return-temperatures.md

 ![Figure 1]({{"/assets/return_temps/fig1.png"}})
 **Figure 1 – District heating system operating with a return temperature of 50 °C**

-What then are the four negative impacts of a high return temperature?

-### Increased flow rate of water pumped around the network
+## increased flow rate of water pumped around the network

 Most district heating networks operate with a fixed flow temperature.
 This is set by the temperature of the water generated in boilers or CHP plants.